0ptim/DeFiChainWiki/docs/auto/Masternode_service.md

 permalink: /Masternode_service/
 ---

-## Create a Masternode with a local APP wallet and a Masternode from a Service Provider:
+## Create a Masternode with a local APP wallet and a Masternode from a Service Provider: {#create-a-masternode-with-a-local-app-wallet-and-a-masternode-from-a-service-provider}

 *26 April 2021.*

-### For this setup you need
+### For this setup you need {#for-this-setup-you-need}

 - 20,011 DFI (20,000 as collateral, 10 DFI for creating the masternode and 1 DFI for applicable fees).
 - A Windows, MacBook or Linux machine with a wallet installed and synced.
 - a Legacy Operatoraddress from a Service-Provider

-### Setting up your APP wallet
+### Setting up your APP wallet {#setting-up-your-app-wallet}

 We assume that you already have a working and synchronized wallet running on your computer at home.
 Start it and create a new receiving address in legacy format.
 To do this, open the CLI (command line) in the APP and type the following command: